Bwc9876/git-from-scratch/index.typ

 <anatomy-of-an-object>

 #slide[
-  Each Git object will start with important pieces of metadata.
+  Every Git object is structured like so:

   + #acc1[type] of the object, followed by an ASCII space
   + #acc2[size] of the object, encoded as a string \(#emph[not] just the number